ethan4768/blog/src/content/bookmarks/2024-12/system-design-101.md

 Step 4: The issuing banks confirm the correctness of the clearing files, and transfer money to the relevant acquiring banks.

-Step 5: The acquiring bank then transfers money to the merchant’s bank.
+Step 5: The acquiring bank then transfers money to the merchant's bank.

 Step 4: The card network clears up the transactions from different acquiring banks.
 Clearing is a process in which mutual offset transactions are netted, so the number of total transactions is reduced.